 - 7 AM: Increase your thermostat’s temperature from 68-78 prior to leaving your house

 - 6 PM: Decrease the thermostat’s temperature so that it’s back at 68 once you’re home again.

 If you’re not sure if you’ll be able to remember to change the temperature of your thermostat?
-It’s a good idea to invest in a thermostat that you can program since this will automatically change your temperatures.
+It’s a good idea to invest in a thermostat from the top HVAC Companies that you can program since this will automatically change your temperatures.

 These are three reasons why you want to lower your temperature on your AC rather than turning it off when you’re not home.
 It will help you with saving money and it will also help your air conditioner to last a lot longer.
 You’ll be a lot happier in the long run and more comfortable.